Coryf65/OOPS/README.md

 		- Single-dimensional, multi-dimensional, and jagged.
 For example: `int[]`, `int[,]`, and `int[][]`
 	- Delegate types
 		- user defined `delegate int Name(...)`

 ___

+## Access Modifiers

+- **public**: The type or member can be accessed by any other code in the same assembly or another assembly that references it.
+The accessibility level of public members of a type is controlled by the accessibility level of the type itself.
+- **private**: The type or member can be accessed only by code in the same class or struct.
+- **protected**: The type or member can be accessed only by code in the same class, or in a class that is derived from that class.
+- **internal**: The type or member can be accessed by any code in the same assembly, but not from another assembly.
+In other words, internal types or members can be accessed from code that is part of the same compilation.
+- **protected internal**: The type or member can be accessed by any code in the assembly in which it's declared, or from within a derived class in another assembly.
+- **private protected**: The type or member can be accessed by types derived from the class that are declared within its containing assembly.

+___

 ## What is Object Orientation ?